DlopezS98/RailsToDoApp/README.md

 ### Addtional setup
 let's go and put some scripts inside of our package.json to run the eslint over the files, but before we need to know some things that are very important.

 we have different ways to run eslint.
-The first one is run eslint with a specific file that doesn't have the required name set by eslint `.eslintrc.(<json> | <yml> | <js>)`.
+The first one it's, run eslint with a specific file that doesn't have the required name set by eslint `.eslintrc.(<json> | <yml> | <js>)`.
 The `allowed extensions` should be json, yaml or javascript.
 So, supose that we have a different named file instead of `.eslintrc`.
 We can execute it as follows:
 ```powershell
 npx eslint -c .my-other-eslint-file.json app/javascript/**
 ```